Foundations of Compassion Focused Therapy

 Facing the climate emergency together: How can ACT skills help?

-During this 90-minute webinar aimed at building skills in therapists, Louise will present on how ACT can be applied when working with those affected by the climate emergency (this does not need to appear on the flyer unless you think it makes it better).
+During this 90-minute webinar aimed at building skills in therapists, Louise presents on how ACT can be applied when working with those affected by the climate emergency.

 ACTivating wellbeing with adolescents and young adults impacted by cancer and the staff that work with them in a not-for-profit